rpfilomeno/rpfilomeno.github.io/_posts/2016-04-11-aws-ec2-vpc-loadbalancer.markdown

 comments: true
 ---

-I was working on project using AWS and found out that EC2 instances with private subnets in VPC must have a "shadow" subnet with routing to the internet gateway or else external LB will not be accessible.
+I was working on project using AWS and found out that EC2 instances with private subnets in VPC must have a "shadow" subnet with routing to the Internet gateway or else external LB will not be accessible.

-First of all create your Internet Gateway and NAT Gateway under VPC, this is an importan concept in AWS VPC; your IG gateway provides incoming connection while your NAT gateway provides outgoing connection.
+First of all create your Internet Gateway and NAT Gateway under VPC, this is an important concept in AWS VPC; your IG gateway provides incoming connection while your NAT gateway provides outgoing connection.

 My VPC subnet for example is (10.100.0.0./16) then define your private subnets as: